New accounts start with a 14-day trial. No credit card required until you’re ready to send appeals.

 Sign via DocuSeal

 Your provider signs electronically.
-Signatures are audit-logged and HIPAA-compliant.
+Signatures are audit-logged via a HIPAA-ready signature provider.

 That’s it.
 The appeal is now in the Tracking view, where you’ll get notifications for status changes and deadline warnings.